Documentation Index

 • Completed On.
 Displays the completion date and time.

 • Action.
 Available actions vary according to the job status, as described in each status definition.
+Available actions can be:

 Job Results